fhemberger/ansible-password-lookup/README.md

 ## Usage

-Copy the `lookup_plugins` directory to the root of your Ansible project, it will automatically use the patched version instead of the default lookup plugin.
+Copy the `lookup_plugins` directory to the root of your Ansible project and execute `patch.sh` inside of it.
+This will download the latest version of the original `password.py` lookup plugin and apply the patch.

 ## License